gordon123/ai-voice-cloning/README.md

 ## Setup

-This instruction For setup on [Runpod.io](https://runpod.io?ref=c0v5p0ys) (Linux only), if you don't have runpod account create one and add credit minimum 10USD
+This instruction For setup on [Runpod.io](https://runpod.io?ref=c0v5p0ys) , if you don't have runpod account create one and add credit minimum 10USD

 #### Alternative Manual Installation